LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time-of-your-life.md

 I'm the sun that comes up

-when pop out from sidewalks;
+when pop out from the sidewalk;

 I'm the chills, I'm the light,